opf/openproject/docs/user-guide/time-and-costs/progress-tracking/README.md

 OpenProject offers two modes for reporting progress:

-- **Work-based progress reporting** enables you to automatically derive progress based on the values you enter for Work and Remaining work
+- **Work-based progress reporting** enables you to automatically derive progress based on the values you enter for Work and Remaining work.
+You can also manually enter a value for % Complete.
-- **Status-based progress reporting** allows you to assign fixed % Complete values to statuses, and automatically derive Remaining work based on the values for Work you can enter
+- **Status-based progress reporting** allows you to assign fixed % Complete values to statuses, and automatically derive Remaining work based on the values for Work you can enter.

+> [!NOTE]
->**Note:** The administrator of your instance will have selected a mode for the entire instance.
+> The administrator of your instance will have selected a mode for the entire instance.
 If you are an administrator, you can modify this by following our [admin guide on work package settings](../../../system-admin-guide/manage-work-packages/work-package-settings).

 ### Work-based progress reporting

-%&nbsp;Complete is an automatically calculated value that is a function of Work and Remaining work, unless %&nbsp;Complete is configured to be [set by status](#status-based-progress-reporting).
+In the work-based progress reporting mode %&nbsp;Complete can either be automatically calculated based on the values of Work and Remaining work, or entered manually.

+#### Manual values for % Complete

+If you you prefer to enter the values for % Complete manually, you can.

+#### Automatic values for % Complete

 >**%&nbsp;Complete** is work done (**Work** - **Remaining work**) divided by **Work**, expressed as a percentage.
 For example, if Work is set at 50h and Remaining work is 30h, this means that %&nbsp;Complete is _(50h-30h)/50h))_ = **40%**.
 Please note that these calculations are independent and unrelated to the value of **Spent time** (which is based on actual time logged).